Kosmin/rewardmanager/README.md

 - DB indexes & model validations for data integrity
 - Concurrency protection (via db unique indexes, db transactions & pessimistic row locking):
     - User attempts to redeem multiple rewards with insufficient balance; multi-threaded puma might result in a negative DB balance due to context switches
-    - Assumed user only allowed to redeem each reward once - If user attempts to redeem the same productin multiple windows/threads, it could result in multiple redemptions for the same reward.
+    - I assumed user only allowed to redeem each reward once, which means if the user attempts to redeem the same reward in multiple windows/threads, it could result in multiple redemptions for the same reward.

 ## Partial Local Setup
 _use this if you have a running mysql instance_